IMCBioinformatics/dada2_16S_workflow/README.md

 ```

-## How to Use
+3. Usage

-1. Make sure that all the environments are set up and required packages are installed.
+3.1 Make sure that all the environments are set up and required packages are installed.

-2. Navigate to your project directory and clone this repository into that directory using the following command:
+3.2 Navigate to your project directory and clone this repository into that directory using the following command:

 ```bash
 git clone https://github.com/IMCBioinformatics/dada2_snakemake_workflow.git
 ```

-3. Use prepare.py script to generate the samples.tsv file as an input for this pipeline using the following command:.
+3.3 Use prepare.py script to generate the samples.tsv file as an input for this pipeline using the following command:

 ```<DIR>``` is the location of the raw fastq files.